GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 ## <a id="renames">Renames

+A rename is treated as a deletion at the old path and a creation at the new path.
+This is why for files that are renamed, Gerrit requires a code owner approval for the old and the new path of the files (also see [code owner approval](#codeOwnerApproval) section).

 When files/folders get renamed, their code owner configuration should stay intact.
 Renaming a file/folder should normally not result in a situation where the code owner configuration for this file/folder no longer applies, because it